chtenb/fate/README.md

 - Make labeling generation asynchronous
 - Persistent session (using a context manager?)
 - Contextual completion
-    For completion it is also needed that the full text can be constructed including the pending operation.
+  - For completion it is also needed that the full text can be constructed including the pending operation.
 (No it isn't!!
 Only filtering is done based on the input, the context is not changed)
 - Switch to alternative regex engine?
 - Focus on non-atomic operations
 - Idea: jumplist of lines of changes
 - Conceal
 - Easier file opening
 - Some sort of semantic snippet recognition, e.g. two identifiers that always need to be the same.
 If one changes, the other changes with it.

-RESEARCH
-- Optimal configurable datastructure for text editing optimize it for linenumber queries as well, not only for char numbers
-- Optimal configurable datastructure for labeling/syntax highlighting
-- Store additional metadata such as the number of line breaks in a certain range
-- Executing regex over the whole text should be fast, so is this case we want lookup to be constant time (amortized)

 [docs]: http://chiel92.github.io/fate/
 [fate-tui]: http://github.com/Chiel92/fate-tui